 UNCP Biology offers a variety of biology-related degree paths designed to prepare students for careers in research, healthcare, education, environmental science and more.
 Whether you're interested in molecular biology, ecology or pre-professional tracks like pre-med or pre-vet, our programs provide a strong foundation in the life sciences.

-Undergraduate programs include a variety of minors as well as the BS in Biology with nine areas of focus, the BS in Environmental Science and Science Education.
+Undergraduate programs include a variety of minors as well as the BS in Biology with nine areas of focus, the BS in Environmental Science and the BS in Science Education.

 Our graduate program offers a comprehensive science teaching degree at the initial level (MAT) or at the advanced level (MA).
 Students in the MA degree program can earn the community college credential in Biology or Chemistry.